-Just opened in Santa Rosa, this state-of-the-art fun and fitness center features a trampoline park, an arcade, bowling alley, an indoor soccer field, laser tag, dining and more.
+This state-of-the-art fun and fitness center features a trampoline park, an arcade, bowling alley, an indoor soccer field, laser tag, dining and more.
 Put this on your list in case you encounter a rainy day on your wine country weekend.

 3215 Coffey Lane

 Santa Rosa, CA

 Charles M. Schulz Museum and Snoopy's Home Ice